 And while hazing is wide-spread – more than 55% of college students involved in clubs, teams and organizations experience hazing – few students acknowledge or even understand they have been hazed.
 In other research cited in the report, “26% of students belonging to clubs, teams, and organizations indicated experiencing at least one hazing behavior, yet only 4.4% identified it as hazing when asked directly.
 This dissonance between student experiences with hazing and their ability to label it is problematic for prevention.”

 For the authors, this is where words matter.
 Differing and sometimes contradictory definitions of hazing have been unhelpful at best with legal terms or policies pertaining only to one organization leaving students with mixed or unclear messages.
-With misunderstanding comes an opening to sidestep accountable.
+With misunderstanding comes an opening to sidestep accountability.
 The report quotes students as concluding, “if everything is hazing, then nothing is hazing.”

 Hazing is fundamentally about power.
 It’s about exerting power over less powerful individuals.